dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

-The output just describes what the software understands of the images it was passed, in this case one sweep of data containing 540 images.
+The output just describes what the software understands of the images it was passed, in this case one sequence of data containing 540 images.

 .. dials_tutorial_include:: thaumatin/dials.import.log